When you’re looking for ways to manage anxiety at home, you may have read about the amazing things that acupressure can do.

 Akuspike have also developed the Aku Ball, an acupressure ball that can be rolled on any area of your body and which they claim can help to combat Raynaud’s syndrome.

-We asked someone with rheumatoid arthritis in her hands to test out the ball.
+We also asked someone with rheumatoid arthritis in her hands to test out the ball.

 She found it helped to reduce swelling in the short term and delivered a satisfying sensation that made her hands feel “alive” after a busy day when her pain is generally worse.